pitdicker/pitdicker.github.io/_posts/2019-12-24-Writing-a-seqlock-in-Rust.md

 On Power architectures we need an `lwsync` instruction.
 A _light-weight sync_ is restricted to system memory (instead of also forming a barrier with device memory, something we don't need).
 It seems to not yet be exposed as an intrinsic in the standard library.

-I am not sure wat the status is with barriers and MIPS.
+I am not sure what the status is with barriers and MIPS.

 Again we are stuck without a great solution.
 The intrinsics we need are not available, or nightly-only.
 But now that we know what we need, what does a lonely `fence(Ordering::Acquire)` compile down to?
 It would not be correct, but we are going the route of architecture-specific code now.
 If it generates the code we need, that is ok for now.
 Let's test: